Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **password**: [SecretBase](#secretbase): Password to access the SAP server where the table is located.
 * **server**: any: Host name of the SAP instance where the table is located.
 Type: string (or Expression with resultType string).
 * **sncLibraryPath**: any: External security product's library to access the SAP server where the table is located.
 Type: string (or Expression with resultType string).
-* **sncMode**: any: SNC activation indicator to access the SAP server where the table is located.
-Must be either 0 (off) or 1 (on).
-Type: string (or Expression with resultType string).
+* **sncMode**: any: SNC activation flag (Boolean) to access the SAP server where the table is located.
+Type: boolean (or Expression with resultType boolean).
 * **sncMyName**: any: Initiator's SNC name to access the SAP server where the table is located.
 Type: string (or Expression with resultType string).
 * **sncPartnerName**: any: Communication partner's SNC name to access the SAP server where the table is located.
 Type: string (or Expression with resultType string).
 * **sncQop**: any: SNC Quality of Protection.
 Allowed value include: 1, 2, 3, 8, 9.
 Type: string (or Expression with resultType string).